RobinTail/express-zod-api/README.md

 });
 ```

-## Opt-in: Headers as input source
+## Headers as input source

-Similar way you can activate the inclusion of request headers into the input sources.
-However, only the custom
+In a similar way you can enable the inclusion of request headers into the input sources.
+This is an opt-in feature.
+Please note:

-headers (the ones having `x-` prefix) will be combined into the `input`.
-Please note that request headers acquired
+- only the custom headers (the ones having `x-` prefix) will be combined into the `input`,
-that way are lowercase when describing their validation schemas.
+- the request headers acquired that way are lowercase when describing their validation schemas.

 ```typescript
 import { createConfig, defaultEndpointsFactory } from "express-zod-api";